Jac0xb/lighthouse/clients/kit-js/README.md

 # JavaScript client

-A generated JavaScript library for the Lighthouse program for the web3.js v2 tech preview.
+A generated JavaScript library for the Lighthouse program for the @solana/kit library.

 # Instructions